joostpapendorp/IB1902_Webapplicaties/docs/Definition-of-Done.md

 * The code has been peer-reviewed.
 (Note: no longer possible)
 * The code is isolated on a separate branch and a pull request has been created.
 * The code adheres to modularity principles.
-* The code is clean.
+* The code is clean and styled.
 * Decisions have been recorded, log book has been updated.